facebook/react-native/docs/KnownIssues.md

 However, you can still use the Console feature of the devtools, and debugging JavaScript with breakpoints works too.
 To use the console, make sure to select the `⚙debuggerWorker.js` entry in the devtools dropdown that by default is set to `<top frame>`.

-### Missing Modules and Native Views
+### Missing Android Modules and Views

 The work on React Native for Android started later than React Native for iOS.
-Not all of the views present on iOS have been released on Android yet.
+Most views and modules are now available on Android, with the following exceptions:

 #### Views

-- Maps - Please use Leland Richardson's [react-native-maps](https://github.com/lelandrichardson/react-native-maps) as it is more feature-complete than our internal implementation at fb.
+- Maps - Please use Leland Richardson's [react-native-maps](https://github.com/lelandrichardson/react-native-maps) as it is more feature-complete than our internal implementation.
-- Slider (also known as SeekBar)
+- Android Slider (also known as SeekBar)

 #### Modules

-- Media
-- PushNotificationIOS
+- Android Push Notifications - Please use a [3rd party module](https://js.coach/react-native?filters=android&search=gcm).

 ### Some props are only supported on one platform